A unified picture of medium-induced radiation: Spectrum of medium-induced emissions

 where the OE coefficients $h_n,\tilde h_n$ are finite and can be calculated order by order.
 Note that we have not strictly proven this for all orders, although our $N = 1$ and $N = 2$ results strongly indicate this structure.
 In the soft limit $\omega \ll \omegacbar$, the OE expansion converges rapidly, defining the expected ``naive'' radius of convergence $L/\lambda < 1$.
 However, in the hard limit $\omega \gg \bar\omega_c$ there is convergence even if the medium is big, provided $\frac{L}{\lambda}\frac{\omegacbar}{\omega}<1$.
 The full region of convergence is shown in green in the left panel of Fig.~\ref{fig:PhaseSpace_dIdw_OE}.
 Outside of this region we expect higher orders to grow uncontrollably and hence the OE is not valid when truncated at any finite order.

 The resulting spectrum from Eqs.~\eqref{eq:dIdomega-N=1} and \eqref{eq:dIdomega-N=2} is shown in the right panel of Fig.~\ref{fig:PhaseSpace_dIdw_OE} for different propagation lengths (labeled with $t$).
 For short lengths $t < \lambda$ the OE is valid for all $\omega$.
 For $t > \lambda$, the OE is only valid if $\frac{t}{\lambda}\frac{\omegacbar}{\omega}<1$ (see also the green region on the left panel).
 We note that the $N = 2$ correction becomes important at $t > \lambda$ and $\omega \approx \frac{t}{\lambda}\bar\omega_c$ (the latter constraint shown as bullets in the figure).
 For larger media, the grey bullets, representing the minimal energy for achieving convergence, moves to higher values, and the truncated OE series at $\omega$ smaller than this becomes ill-defined.
 This can be seen, for instance, in the upper line in Fig.~\ref{fig:PhaseSpace_dIdw_OE} (right) for a medium length of $t=4$ fm.
-We have also compared to a full numerical evaluation of the spectrum from Ref.~\cite{Andres:2020kfg,Andres:2022}.
+We have also compared to a full numerical evaluation of the spectrum from Ref.~\cite{Andres:2020vxs,Andres:2022}.
 The figure shows that this indeed is well approximated by the OE in its region of validity, as we have argued.
+Our curves are not expected to hold in the limit $\omega\ll1$ GeV, where several important effects were not taken into account such as thermal masses, realistic 2-2 elastic scatterings, and other non-perturbative effects.
+We still plot the curves down to very small $\omega$ to compare the different expansion schemes.